RoyAmoyal/Multithreading-Java-/README.md

 # About the project

-This project was an assignment in the course "System Programmnig Language".
+This project was an assignment in the course "System Programming Language".
-In this assignment we learned about **Multi-Theading** in Java.
+In this assignment, we learned about **Multi-Threading** in Java.

 ## Other stuff that we learned